AI Context Window Comparison 2026: Token Limits by Model

 - Monitor costs - Tokens directly translate to money

-For seamless access to models with every context window size, Crazyrouter provides 300+ models through one API key with 25-30% savings.
+For easier model comparison, Crazyrouter provides 300+ models through one API key with live pricing and routing options.

 Start optimizing your AI costs → Get your Crazyrouter API key